-The leaning, teaching and assessment strategies employed enhance and contribute directly to the development of key and transferable skills and professional practice skills, enabling students to monitor their achievements and identify their learning needs and targets for personal and professional development.
-This is evident through the Applied Professional Practice and Master's Thesis modules.
-This is supported by the academic staff who are qualified practitioners and utilise evidence based practice and research-led teaching throughout the programme.
-To achieve this, the course employs a variety of approaches, such as field based assessment, laboratory based assessment, guest speakers who are experts in their field, applied practice with the field of sport and exercise psychology, research study work, sport and exercise psychology placements, and access to, and promotion of, additional practitioner qualifications.
+The learning, teaching and assessment strategies employed enhance and contribute directly to the development of key and transferable skills and professional practice skills, enabling students to monitor their achievements and identify their learning needs and targets for personal and professional development.
+This is evident through the Applied Professional Practice and master's Thesis modules.
+This is supported by the academic staff who are qualified practitioners and utilise evidence-based practice and research-led teaching throughout the programme.
+To achieve this, the course employs a variety of approaches, such as field-based assessment, , guest speakers who are experts in their field, applied practice with the field of sport and exercise psychology, research study work, applied sport psychology placements.
 The activities and events across the programme are visible to all students via the Virtual Learning Environment (VLE).
-The VLE allows students to have an overview of learning opportunities that are integrated in their programme, yet decoupled from modules, allowing access to a wide range of learning opportunities e.g. national governing body awards, sport and exercise psychology support, voluntary experiences within the discipline.
+The VLE allows students to have an overview of learning opportunities that are integrated in their programme, yet decoupled from modules, allowing access to a wide range of learning opportunities e.g., national governing body awards, sport and exercise psychology support, voluntary experiences within the discipline.